-- 73 On the local development side, these new products and approaches will include: - I The Local Climate Adaptive Living Facility and the Fiscal Grant Facility, two new investment products being tested in Bhutan.
-These are designed to help local governments shoulder the extra costs of planning infrastructure that is resilient to climate change and natural disasters. - II Pilot initiatives being tested in four countries (Uganda, Tanzania, Senegal and Sierra Leone) to engage the private sector in attracting new investments and creating new jobs. - III The Local Development Finance Initiative, being piloted in Tanzania, which is designed to develop innovative, private-sector-led ways of financing public infrastructure at the local level.
+- (iv) Branchless banking, an initial attempt to apply elements of the highly innovative Pacific Islands programme (which features government-to-people payments and cellphone banking) to other least developed countries. - 73.
+On the local development side, these new products and approaches will include: - (i) The Local Climate Adaptive Living Facility and the Fiscal Grant Facility, two new investment products being tested in Bhutan.
+These are designed to help local governments shoulder the extra costs of planning infrastructure that is resilient to climate change and natural disasters. - (ii) Pilot initiatives being tested in four countries (Uganda, Tanzania, Senegal and Sierra Leone) to engage the private sector in attracting new investments and creating new jobs. - (iii) The Local Development Finance Initiative, being piloted in Tanzania, which is designed to develop innovative, private-sector-led ways of financing public infrastructure at the local level.